 The following business rules and configuration options can help you monitor the ticket workflow and ensure tickets keep moving through it.

 - Views: A way to organize tickets based on certain criteria.
 You can think of them as containers for your tickets.
 A single ticket can appear in multiple views or no views at all.
 When you begin using Support, every ticket appears in at least one standard view.
 You can also define targeted views, which allows agents to self-assign tickets from a pre-filtered set of tickets in their view.
-See Creating views to manage ticket workflow and Best practices for creating views.
+See Creating views to build customized lists of tickets.

 - Explore reporting: Explore data sets now include a lot of information about channel, routing, and agent capacity and availability.
 See Analyzing your Support ticket activity and agent performance.